 To alter the way your mouse pointer looks, go to Settings > Ease of Access > Cursor & Pointer.

-Read: How to Change Mouse Pointer color to red, solid black, etc, in Windows 10 for better visibility.
+Read: How to Change Mouse Pointer color to red, solid black, etc and Adjust Text Cursor Indicator size, color & thickness for better visibility.

 7] On-Screen Keyboard